JRodez/slagit/README.rst

       compile  Compile the remote version of a project new      Upload the current directory as a new sharelatex project pull     Pull the files from sharelatex.
-      push     Push the commited changes back to sharelatex
+      push     Push the committed changes back to sharelatex

 For instance you can get the help on a specific sub-command with the following: